Tonsils removal; Tonsillitis - tonsillectomy; Pharyngitis - tonsillectomy; Sore throat - tonsillectomy

 - The surgeon will place a small tool into your child's mouth to hold it open.

-- The surgeon then cuts or burns away the tonsils.
-The doctor will control bleeding.
+- The surgeon then cuts, burns, or shaves away the tonsils.
 The wounds heal naturally without stitches.

 After surgery, your child will stay in the recovery room until he or she is awake and can breathe easily, cough, and swallow.
 Most children go home several hours after this surgery.